-When you buy a property with your husband, wife, civil partner or partner, you’ll have to decide the legal basis of how you want to own it so it’s important that you understand what the options involve.
+When you buy a property with your partner, husband, wife or civil partner, you’ll have to decide the legal basis of how you want to own it.
+So it’s important that you understand what the options involve.

 Most couples in Scotland own their property jointly and split ownership 50:50.
 If you want to leave your half of the property to your husband, wife, civil partner or partner when you die, you must make sure that a legal clause is included on the title deeds.
 The two property ownership options are: